Geography of Iran: Climate

-In general, Iran has a continental climate in which most of the relatively scant annual precipitation falls from October through April.
+In general, Iran has a temperate climate in which most of the relatively scant annual precipitation falls from October through April.
 In most of the country, yearly precipitation averages 400 mm or less.
 The major exceptions are the higher mountain valleys of the Zagros and the Caspian coastal plain, where precipitation averages at least 600 mm and is in the form of snow at high altitudes.
 In the western part of the Caspian, rainfall exceeds 1500 mm annually and is distributed relatively evenly throughout the year.
 This contrasts with some basins of the Central Plateau that receive 100 mm or less of precipitation.
 Iran is considered colder than neighboring countries such as Iraq and Turkmenistan, due to its higher elevation.

 Examples

 Flora and fauna

 7% of the country is forested.
 The most extensive growths are found on the mountain slopes rising from the Caspian Sea, with stands of oak, ash, elm, cypress, and other valuable trees.
 On the plateau proper, areas of scrub oak appear on the best-watered mountain slopes, and villagers cultivate orchards and grow the plane tree, poplar, willow, walnut, beech, maple, and mulberry.
 Wild plants and shrubs spring from the barren land in the spring and afford pasturage, but the summer sun burns them away.
 According to FAO reports, the major types of forests that exist in Iran and their respective areas are: